Asset Limits For Medicaid

 How To Apply For Medicaid

-You can apply for Medicaid assistance through the federal Health Insurance Marketplace regardless of your resident state.
+You can apply for Medicaid assistance through the federal Health Insurance Marketplace regardless of your state of residence.
 State Medicaid agencies also assist applicants.

 Most states accept online and paper applications submitted in person or by mail.
 Phone assistance is also available.
 Contact your state’s Medicaid or Health and Human Services office to learn more.